What is eXp?

 Our Cowal Connections

-We are pleased and privileged to have a great group of community organisations, churches, and individuals who we connected with in our Youth Work.
+We are pleased and privileged to have a great group of community organisations, churches, and individuals with whom we connected in our youth work.
 If your organisation is not on this list and you would like it to be, please email Susan Whyte so we can discuss a way forward together!